St Just Ordinalia 2026

 Donations image

 Please consider making a small donation so we can make the St Just Ordinalia happen again!
-We are currently fundraising to do it in 2026 and it is a very large scale and ambitious project to get on.
+We are currently crowdfunding to do it in 2026 and it is a very large scale and ambitious project to achieve.

-If you would like to make a donation, please do so using this Total Giving link.
+If you would like to make regular donations, please do so by signing up to direct debit on our Total Giving page.

 With our thanks to everyone who helped realise our Ordinalia 2021 project - we are very grateful for your support.

-If you have questions, would like to support us, join the organising committee, or lend us your skills please email us on info@stjustordinalia.com
+If you have questions, would like to support us, join the organising committee, or lend us your skills please email us on info(at)stjustordinalia.com

 Postal communication can be sent to: The Knut St Just, Rear of 1-4 Market Street, St Just, Cornwall, TR19 7HX